mongodb/motor/doc/examples/callbacks-and-coroutines.rst

     application.listen(8888)
     tornado.ioloop.IOLoop.instance().start()

-The call to :meth:`~motor.MotorCursor.each` could be replaced with :meth:`~motor.MotorCursor.to_list`, which is easier to use with templates because the callback receives the entire result at once:
+The call to `MotorCursor.each` could be replaced with `MotorCursor.to_list`, which is easier to use with templates because the callback receives the entire result at once:

 .. code-block:: python